pier-bezuhoff/dodeca4android/README.md

 # Dodeca for Android
 Min version: 4.4 KitKat (28 >= API >= 19)
-...
+If you are unable to install Dodeca due to Play Protect:
+Go to Play Store, left 3 h-bars, Play Protect, scan -- off ...
 # TODO
 - [ ] Add preference: inactivity interval (slider?/plain text input?)
+- [ ] Best center: works improper
 - [ ] values/defaults.xml for preferences defaults
 - [ ] Do not retrace on language change
 - [ ] Separate folders for flavours (demo/full) and maybe build types (release/debug)